realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocamltop)(name async/main.topscript)(part 40))
 ```

 Let's use this to add timeouts to our DuckDuckGo searches.
-We'll do
+The code
-this by writing a wrapper for `get_definition` that takes a timeout
+below is a wrapper for `get_definition` that takes a timeout (in the
-(in the form of a `Time.Span.t`) as an argument, and returns either
+form of a `Time.Span.t`), and returns either the definition, or, if
-the definition, or, if that takes too long, the timeout.
+that takes too long, an error.

 ```frag